Abhishek29192/bmi-next/applications/intouch/api/services/companies/README.md

 docker logs postgres-company-db -f;             // log the container to check if everything is ok
 ```

+To update the db on dev (until we get the migrations script working) you can use `npm run migrate-db` with the right envs.

 ### Databse in GCP (reminder)

 It is important to grant a role to the postgres role in order to let postgraphile switch the role based on the user role